KYRA·

 Answering services are the old workaround.
 They charge per minute, they do not know your business, and customers can tell within ten seconds they are talking to a script farm.
 The conversion rate from "answering service" to "booked job" is famously awful — usually in the single digits.

-What "AI receptionist" actually means in 2026
+What "AI setter" actually means in 2026

 Three years ago, AI phone assistants were basically IVR with a nicer voice.
 They would read a menu, mangle your customer's name, and transfer anything remotely non-standard straight to voicemail.
 That is not what we are talking about.